xingyin2024/git-class/git-explanation.md

 ## **4\.
 Basic Git Commands**

 Understanding Git commands is essential for managing your project effectively.
-Below, we'll explore each command, focusing on **what** it does and **why** it's important in your Git workflow.
+We'll explore each command, focusing on what it does and why it's important in your Git workflow.

+For a complete list of commands covered in this lesson, refer to the `git-commands.md file`, where you’ll find examples and detailed explanations of each command we’ll use throughout the course.

+If you ever need more information on a specific command, you can use `git help <command>` to display full documentation, or `git -h` for a shorter, more concise version of the command options and usage.

 ---